-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement dated April 7, 2023, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - We acknowledge our responsibility for compliance with the laws, regulations, and provisions of contracts and grant agreements. - We have reviewed, approved, and taken responsibility for the financial statements and related notes. - We have a process to track the status of audit findings and recommendations. - We have identified and communicated to you all previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated .
+April 5, 2024, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - We acknowledge our responsibility for compliance with the laws, regulations, and provisions of contracts and grant agreements. - We have reviewed, approved, and taken responsibility for the financial statements and related notes. - We have a process to track the status of audit findings and recommendations. - We have identified and communicated to you all previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - The methods, data and significant assumptions used by us in making accounting estimates and their related disclosures, are appropriate to achieve recognition, measurement, or disclosure that is reasonable in the context of the applicable financial reporting framework. - All related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.